 - Labour market conditions and statistics

-The Minister of Education has established a National Dialogue Forum on Guidance in order to secure a close dialogue between the Minister and relevant organisations, institu-tions, guidance counsellor associations, end users and individuals holding a leading position in the field of guidance.
+The Minister of Education has established a National Dialogue Forum on Guidance in order to ensure close dialogue between the Minister and relevant organisations, institutions, guidance counsellor associations, end users and individuals with a leading position in the field of guidance.

 Quality in guidance is an on-going topic of discussion in Denmark.
-Quality in guidance provision can be improved through better qualifications of the guidance practitioners.
+Quality in guidance provision can be improved through improved qualifications among guidance practitioners.
 Six university colleges in Denmark offer a one-year modular common training programme at diploma level for guidance practitioners across sectors.
-Furthermore, the Danish University of Education offers a one-year Master of Education programme in guidance counselling.
-In 2007 an amendment to the 2003 Act on Guidance stated that guidance practitioners working in the education system shall complete the diploma programme or, alternatively, shall prove – through assessment and recognition of prior learning – that they hold the required qualifications.
+Furthermore, the Danish University of Education offers a one-year Master’s of Education programme in guidance counselling.
+In 2007, an amendment to the 2003 Act on Guidance stated that guidance practitioners working in the education system shall complete the diploma programme or, alternatively, shall prove – through assessment and recognition of prior learning – that they hold the required qualifications.

-The Division for Guidance in the Danish Ministry of Education is actively involved in international cooperation in the field of guidance, and the main aims and elements of the Danish guidance reform are very much in line with the EU Resolution on Lifelong Guidance and with EU and OECD recommendations on guidance policies and practices.
+The Division for Guidance in the Danish Ministry of Education is actively involved in international co-operation in the field of guidance.
+The main aims and elements of the Danish guidance reform are very much in line with the European Union (EU) Resolutions on Lifelong Guidance and with EU and Organisation for Economic Co-operation and Development recommendations on guidance policies and practices.